polterguy/phosphorusfive/README.md

 </pf:Literal>
 ```

-you can modify or add any attribute you wish in the codebehind by using something like this
+you can also modify or add any attribute you wish in the codebehind by using something
+like this, and the engine will automatically keep track of which items are dirty and
+needs to be sent back to the client

 ```csharp
 protected override void OnLoad (EventArgs e)